DevRookies/Development/README.md

 ## Description

 The very first version of the game.
-You will be able to...
+You will be able to play with the character being able to jump, run, change between forms and even die falling into the venom.
+The camera doesn't follow the player yet.
+There are also some debug modes, no save and load for the moment.

 ## Links